 Those looking for a more rustic and out of the way experience might like the Christian Beach Rustic Cabins.
 These cabins are located about 1.8 km (just over 1 mile) from the marina.
 The rustic cabins have a single queen-sized bed, a living area with chairs, and an outdoor bbq and dining area.
-The cabins also feature a shared fire pit and cooking shelter.
+The cabins also feature a shared fire pit and a cooking shelter.

-The Christian beach cabins have limited solar power and no running water.
+Christian beach cabins have limited solar power and no running water.
 However, a limited supply of firewood is provided.

 Parks Canada oTENTik

 oTENTiks are an accommodation type unique to Parks Canada parks.
 We had the pleasure of staying in one during our visit to Thousand Islands National Park recently and it was thoroughly enjoyable. oTENTiks are more rustic than the cabins.

 They have cooking areas, raised bed platforms, and outdoor dining areas.
 The oTENTik sites have 3 queen-sized beds and one double bed.
 The Georgian Bay Islands’ OTENTiks are located just north of the main Beausoleil Island marina.